weteam-group/openapi-to-mcpserver/README.md

 - `--tool-prefix`: Prefix for tool names (default: "")
 - `--format`: Output format (yaml or json) (default: "yaml")
 - `--validate`: Validate the OpenAPI specification (default: false)
+- `--template`: Path to a template file to patch the output (default: "")

 ## Example